SarahOstermeier/robustness_vs_fairness/README.md

 #### What do we plan to accomplish do over the next week?
 We've decided to split our work.
 One of us will figure out logistics of setting up a cloud environment for our project, while the other begins work on a toy version of our models.

+## Week of March 8th

+#### On a scale of 1-10, how do we rate our progress over the past week?
+10
+#### What did we accomplish from last week's tasks?
+Got virtual machine running on google cloud.
+Have begun work on base and adversarial models.

+#### What problems or concerns do we have?
+No real concerns at this time

+#### What do we plan to accomplish do over the next week?
+We will continue to develop our models and test them over the next week

 ### Usefull Links:
 Face Dataset:  https://www.kaggle.com/jangedoo/utkface-new